 - Rabble can move one space at a time.

 - Spearmen can move one space at a time.
 It cannot be taken by cavalry when defending.

 - The Crossbowman can move one space at a time and can attack in a 1 block radius.
 Crossbowmen are capable of capturing dragons.

 - The Light Horse can move three spaces at a time.

 - Heavy Horse

 - The Heavy Horse can move two spaces at a time.

 - The Elephant can move one space at a time.

 - The catapult can move one space at a time and can attack in a 2 block radius.
-The catapult is capable of killing dragons.
+The catapult is capable of capturing dragons.

 - The trebuchet can move one space at a time and can attack in a 3 block line in the direction it was last moving.
-The trebuchet is capable of killing dragons.
+The trebuchet is capable of capturing dragons.

 - The dragon is capable moving any number of squares vertically, horizontally, or diagonally with no penalty.
 It can move the entire length of the board and is only blocked by the enemy dragon.
 It can roost on mountains, but it cannot attack units that inhabit forests.

-- The king can kill or be killed by any other unit.
+- The king can capture or be captured by any other unit.
 It may move one space.

 Rules of Battle